mrdougal/heroku-study-notes/dev-workflows/github.md

 - Select URL app terns.
 Random vs predictable
 - Permissions
   - All Heroku admin users will have access
-  - “Members” can view, deploy and operate.
+  - `Members` can view, deploy and operate.
 Can’t promote
   - Token of user who created integration is used to create apps
 - Private spaces
   - Need to specify in the “app.json”